supabase/realtime/forum/README.md

 ### Vacant-time RPC failure

-`:vacant` RPCs to the designated are best-effort.
-A failure is logged and the group's state-machine entry is deleted (the group is no longer tracked locally).
-The designated retains a stale `{group, source_node}` entry until either:
+`:vacant_batch` RPCs to the designated are best-effort but **retried**.
+A failed batch is logged and its groups are returned to `:vacant_queued`, so the next flush re-sends them.
+The group keeps being re-sent until the designated acknowledges it, which means the designated cannot accumulate a permanently stale `{group, source_node}` entry from a transient failure — the flush is a self-draining retry loop.
+(A failure never crashes the local Scope or fails a `leave/3` call; `leave/3` only touches the Partition.)

-* The source node leaves the cluster (the designated's `:DOWN` handler clears all entries keyed by that node), or
+In addition to the retry, two event-driven cleanups still apply:

-* The next rebalance touches that group and `drop_stale_designated_entries` removes it.
+* If the source node leaves the cluster, the designated's `:DOWN` handler clears all entries keyed by that node.

-This tolerance is deliberate — we don't want a transient leave-time RPC failure to crash the local Scope or fail a `leave/3` call.
+* A rebalance that moves a group's designation away from the old designated triggers `drop_stale_designated_entries` there.

 ### Rebalance RPC failure